NikitaRubocki/nikitarubocki/README.md

 I'm currently working as a Software Developer at [Uptech Studio](https://www.uptechstudio.com/about-us)!
 Check us out for your next tech-based startup initiative.

 #### :telescope: Projects
-I'm leading a business analytics project [AppFit](https://www.appfit.io/) to help early-stage founders wrangle the world of analytics.
+I'm leading a business analytics project called [AppFit](https://www.appfit.io/) to help early-stage founders wrangle the world of analytics.
 Would you drive a car without a dashboard?
 Then you shouldn't run a business without tracking your metrics!
 AppFit helps distill the complexity into an easy-to-use interface.
 Don't spend time crafting charts, spend it quickly and efficiently understanding key areas of growth.
 <br>
 On the side, I've been digging deep into artificial intelligence and the crazy advances the industry recently made with LLMs.